irendie/MapoticPoiExportTool/README.md

 Paths, comments and images are NOT exported at this time.
 This will be a feature in one of the next updates.

 Use at your own risk!

+Roadmap:
+* class structure refactoring & optimalization
+* add support for all field types
+* add suport for export to GPX and KMZ (including pictures)